ibm-cloud-docs/Registry/ts_push_pull_docker.md

 The following alternatives are possible causes:
 {: tsCauses}

-For scenarios A, B, and C:
+For scenarios A, B, and C complete the following checks:

 - Docker is not installed.
 - The Docker client is not logged in to {{site.data.keyword.registrylong_notm}}.